induane/asinine-website/references/google_echo.rst

 On average, men and women biologically differ in many ways.
 These differences aren't just socially constructed because:

+.. _gog_gender_diff_list:

 - They're universal across human cultures
 - They often have clear biological causes and links to prenatal testosterone
 - Biological males that were castrated at birth and raised as females often still identify and act like males
 - The underlying traits are highly heritable
 - They're exactly what we would predict from an evolutionary psychology perspective

+.. _gog_gender_cause:

 Note, I'm not saying that all men differ from all women in the following ways or that these differences are "just."
 I'm simply stating that the distribution